-In order to effectively administer their world-wide operation, the Jesuits have created geographical units called "provinces," each governed by a Jesuit priest who holds the title of Provincial.
+The Jesuits are organized by geographical units called "provinces," each governed by a Jesuit priest who holds the title of Provincial.
 St. Louis University High is an apostolate of the Central and Southern Province of the Jesuits.
 This province includes all of the states of New Mexico, Texas, Louisiana, Alabama, Mississippi, Florida, Tennessee, Missouri, Arkansas, Colorado, Kansas and Oklahoma, as well as the Central American country of Belize and the Commonwealth of Puerto Rico.

-SLUH, owned and operated by the Jesuits, is part of a 450-year-old tradition of schools that are known worldwide for their academic excellence and rich spirituality.
-It is one of 59 Jesuit high schools across the United States.
-These schools, which are all members of the Jesuit Schools Network, share common goals and characteristics.
+Owned and operated by the Jesuits, SLUH is part of a 468-year-old tradition of schools known worldwide for their academic excellence and rich spirituality.
+It is one of 60 Jesuit high schools across the U.S. These schools, all members of the Jesuit Schools Network, share common goals and characteristics.

 SLUH's focus in all of its endeavors reflects the Jesuit motto A.M.D.G., or "Ad Majorem Dei Gloriam," a Latin term meaning "For the greater glory of God."